jadecobra/python_tdd_exercises/source/classes.rst

 ----

-Define a Class with an initializer
+How to define a Class with an initializer
 ----------------------------------

 CONGRATULATIONS.
 You now know how to define classes, attributes and methods.
 We will now expand on this knowledge to learn how to use classes